tbh2016/7_2_VendingMachineSpringMVC/README.md

 netbeans ide, java ee bundle, lastest version - https://netbeans.org/downloads/

-apache tomcat - google and download Tomcat 8.5.11 zip file -- **Make sure you have a server working on Netbeans to run program, not sure if other servers would work or not, never tested it out**
+apache tomcat - google and download Tomcat 8.5.11 zip file -- **Make sure you have the server working on Netbeans to run the program, not sure if other servers would work or not, never tested it out**